The best free bug reporting template for QA and PMs

 Console logs & network requests

-When bugs happen in web applications, the browser emits logs that help the developer understand what went wrong.
+When bugs happen in web applications, the browser emits logs that help the developer understand what went wrong, which is why many chrome extensions for developers focus on enhancing debugging capabilities.
 By including them in the bug report, it helps developers know what went wrong without having to replicate the bug on their browser first just to see the logs, saving them tens of minutes (read more).

 Here are instructions to see your console logs in each browser.
 Just screenshot and attach to the ticket.